fritzr/fritzr.github.io/README.txt

 ﻿SPACEMAZE 2014: DELUXE
 COPYRIGHT 2014, TR STUDIOS, FAIRFAX, VA, USA

+Folders:
+.git contains github information assets contains sound, images and animations for the game, in subdirectories blogs contain developer blog html files contributionreviews contains the individual reports for contribution and group review js contains all javascript files promotionals contains the design document, video, and screenshots

 Structure of Code:
 Each screen is a separate gamestate, with global variables created for any information needed cross-states (ie. upgrades, current level, etc.)
 Each level is a separate gamestate, which then moves to other gamestates depending on win/loss